Swim Faster & Longer

 - how to front crawl

-- front crawl stroke
+- how to swim faster front crawl

 Your body shouldn’t float too high or too low, position your lower back just below the surface of the water.